jnatali/sagehen_meadows/README.md

 scripts for phenopix data processing of phenocam imagery in meadows (in R + python)

 #### groundwater
-scripts for groundwater data processing of manual and logger measurements in meadows
+*not yet populated* scripts for groundwater data processing of manual and logger measurements in meadows

 ## data